crake7/Network-Pen-Test-Tools/Sniffers/README.md

 * **scapy** is a wonderful library that makes packet capturing easy.
 Use it over **ctypes** and **struct**.
 * This program sniffs packets and captures SMTP, POP3, and IMAP credentials.
 It filters the packets by using a Berkeley Packet Filter (BPF) filter.
 Use it with the `-m` or `--mail` flag.
-* It has functionality to display packet contents and dissect protocol information.
+* It also has functionality to display packet contents and dissect protocol information.
 Use it with the `-s` or `--show` flag.

 #### `sniffer_ip_header_decode.py`